ozank/ee361/magnetic_circuits/flux_linkage.md

 Methods to generate voltage in a coil:
 - Varying magnetic flux by an AC excitation
 - Varying flux linkage by changing area
+- Motion or rotation of the coil thorugh a static field

 # Inductance